VishanMenan/Car-Rental-System-C-/CarRentalSystem/README.md

-# Car Rental System
+# Car Rental System using C++

 A simple console-based **Car Rental System** built in C++ that allows users to:

 - Login with a username and password.
-- View available car models by manufacturers.
+- View available car models.
 - Rent a car with detailed information provided.
 - Confirm or cancel car rental requests.